 At UEC, we've adopted a comprehensive approach for conserving resources and managing and reducing waste.
 In FY22, we developed a Waste Management Protocol to establish consistent practices focused on measuring, reducing, recycling and safely disposing of all of our different types of waste.
 With the launch of our waste management program in FY22, we focused on tracking and evaluating our waste streams and began implementing waste reduction programs.

 The policy applies to the management of all types of generated solid and liquid wastes.

-Zero

-significant incidents associated with hazardous materials and waste management total byproduct waste total weight of hazardous waste generated
+Zero significant incidents associated with hazardous materials and waste management

-25.02 MT
+25.02 MT total byproduct waste